Blue Manifesto Letter from the Editor

 Notch 001: Potential Energy Playlist and Guide

-by Hayden Carr-Loize and Phoebe Lippe
+Hayden Carr-Loize and Phoebe Lippe

 Beginning any artistic endeavor requires a delusional combination of faith and patience.
 This state is one of potential energy.
 It can be deeply invigorating as truly anything seems possible, but frankly, it often borders on madness.
 Like an artist staring at a raw canvas, this is what our playlist will plunge you into: the state in which you believe in a potential that maddeningly taunts, leaving you waiting and begging for more.